 3. Not Protecting Personal Financial Information From Fraud

 To protect your information, it can be smart to regularly check your credit reports (and report any suspicious activity immediately).
-You’ll also want to avoid entering your data on websites you don’t trust or giving your account numbers or social security number to someone who contacts you by phone, email or text.
+You’ll also want to avoid sharing your personal data unless absolutely necessary and never over public wifi.

 To change course, you may want to take a look at the last three months of financial statements and assess exactly how much you are spending each month and on what.
 This can be eye-opening, and you may immediately see some easy ways where you can cut back.
-Any money you free up can then be put toward savings, and little by little, it will add up.
+Any money you free up can then become money saved, and little by little, it will add up.

 5. Not Having Any Backup Options

-A recent Bankrate study found that 56% of Americans could not afford an unexpected expense of $1,000.
+A recent study found that not even 44% of Americans could not afford an unexpected expense of $1,000 from their savings.
 Without an emergency cushion, many Americans are at risk of going into high-interest debt should they face an unexpected bill or any loss of income.

 It’s generally recommended to have enough cash set aside to cover all your living expenses for three to six months.
 In some situations, this amount should be as much as 12 months.
-To get there, you may want to put a percentage, say 10 percent for example, of your monthly take-home income into a high interest savings account or online bank account (online banks often offer higher interest rates than traditional banks).
+To get there, you may want to put a percentage (10%, for example) of your monthly take-home income into a high-yield savings account or online bank account — online banks often offer higher interest rates than traditional banks.
 If that doesn’t seem doable, it’s fine to start smaller and gradually work up.
+Consistently saving a modest amount, such as $25 per paycheck, can be a good habit to start.

 Get up to $300 when you bank with SoFi.